maRT1gaS/cloudflare-docs/content/waiting-room/reference/configuration-settings.md

       </td>
       <td>No</td>
       <td>
         Case-sensitive path of the waiting room.
 The waiting room will be enabled for all subpaths.
         Wildcards and query parameters are not supported.
       </td>
       <td>
-        If your server does not allow letter casing, use numbers in your{' '}
-        <code>path</code> or redirect traffic with a Page Rule.
+        If your server does not allow letter casing, use numbers in your <code>path</code> or redirect traffic with a Page Rule.
       </td>
     </tr>
     <tr>